 The digital evidence gathered via this program called "frequent locations" could be of interest to several parties.
 In addition to being helpful to law enforcement in certain criminal investigations, it could also be of use in working through family law matters related to divorce, such as alimony and child custody.
 If the things you do and the places you go are contrary to what you claim while trying to secure alimony or custody, it is possible the information could be used against you.

 Divorce and related matters are generally complex.
 There are many factors that need to be addressed that the average person going through the process is likely unaware of.
 Working with a lawyer who understands these complexities can make the entire process easier and could lead to a better outcome.
-Attorney Louis P. Winner knows what people in the midst of a divorce are up against.
+Attorney Winner Law Group, LLC knows what people in the midst of a divorce are up against.
 Available online or by phone at 888-810-7977, contact him to learn more about what you should be aware of when divorcing.